GregorR/nibackup/README.md

 * nim: The metadata directory.
 For each increment, represents the file metadata.
 * nic: The file content for regular files, or link target for symlinks, for each increment.
-The newest increment is stored plain, named ?.new.
-Older increments are either stored as bsdiff patches (.bsp) or, if that fails, complete (.old).
+The newest increment is stored plain.
+Older increments are either stored as bsdiff patches (.bsp) or, if that fails, complete (.dat).
 * nid: The directory content, for directories.